assemblaj/Visual-Novel-Toolkit/README.md

 Features to come
 -----------------------
+- Ability to speciiy class in file by the name and not the full qualified name.
 - Menu based decisions (along with Map to store choices made by user)
 - Class for Custom Triggers
 - Class for triggers to be performed on completion of another trigger